KenYew/python-playground/HIDDEN.md

                 # EDGE CASE TO SKIP DUPLICATES
                 #  [-3 -2, -2, 0, 0, 2, 2]
                 # [ IDX L               R]
-                # EDGE 2: If two adjacent elements have the same value while the left and right pointers haven't finished traversing the entire array yet, keep moving the pointers to prevent checking for duiplicates
+                # EDGE 2: If two adjacent elements have the same value while the left and right pointers haven't finished traversing the entire array yet, keep moving the pointers to prevent checking for duplicates
                 while left < right and nums[left] == nums[left + 1]:
                     left += 1
                 while left < right and nums[right] == nums[right - 1]: